 Regardless, the clams lived and died in this space because they were trapped beneath the waves and sand or tossed up onto the beach.
 Being a hard substance, the calcium carbonate shells would generally survive decay while the soft tissues decayed, creating a void.
 Over time, calcium-rich water would permeate the shells and deposit calcite within the void, creating beautiful amber-colored rhombohedral crystals.

 These amber-colored crystals are sometimes called honey amber.
 The impurities determine the color of the crystals during formation.

 Calcite is one of the most common and abundant minerals on earth.
-It has a Moh’s hardness of 3, and a soft Coquina matrix generally surrounds the clams.
+It has a Moh’s hardness of three, and a soft Coquina matrix generally surrounds the clams.

-During the era in question, when the sea level dropped significantly, acidic rainwater dissolved some of the shells and beach sand that had accumulated and “cemented” them together to form Coquina.
+During the era in question, when the sea level dropped significantly, acidic rainwater dissolved some of the shells and beach sand that had accumulated and cemented them together to form Coquina.
 This Coquina is composed of many shell fragments and other dissolved or partially dissolved calcium carbonate structures.
-As sea levels again rose, successive sediment layers covered the area until recently, when the quarry was opened for commercial use.
+As sea levels again rose, successive sediment layers covered the area.

 Where to Find Mercenaria Clams

 These natural history wonders came from the once-closed Rucks Pit Crystal Mine located in Fort Drum, Florida.
 They have a pay-to-dig site where people can pick through the spoils piles; however, the most prized complete specimens are hardly ever found.
 Geologically, they generally were found within specific zones just above the Tamiami Formation within the Lower Nashua Unit.
 Diggers are most likely to find pieces of clams, whelks, and other shell material along with small and large calcite crystals, but it's worth a try!